CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

  * docker unpause command is used to move a container from paused state to running state
  * docker stop/kill command is used to move a container from running state to exited state
  * docker ps command to list all running containers
- * docker ps -a command to list all running containers
+ * docker ps -a command to list all containers running and exited

 ## Test your self
  * What is an image?
  * What is a container?
- * What is the difference between a image and container?
+ * What is the difference between an image and container?
  * Run, Stop, Remove the Container
    * Run a container from nginx image
    * Verfiy access to default page